What Is a Greenstick Fracture?

 How Do Greenstick Fractures Happen?

-Greenstick fractures usually happen when a child falls and reaches a hand out to break the fall.
+Greenstick fractures usually happen when a child reaches their hand out to break a fall.

 How Are Greenstick Fractures Treated?